Countering China is top priority for Japan PM contender Kishida

 On defense, Kishida emphasized the need for the capabilities to strike enemy missile bases to prevent to an imminent attack.
 "Even if missile defense systems block a first attack," having capabilities to attack enemy bases could "protect people's lives if a second or more shots are being launched," he said.

-"Missile technology has been evolving rapidly, and I want to hold a through discussion based on that reality about defending the public's lives and livelihoods," he said.
+"Missile technology has been evolving rapidly, and I want to hold a thorough discussion based on that reality about defending the public's lives and livelihoods," he said.

 Abe had intended to make a decision on acquiring such attack capabilities by the end of 2020, but Suga has put off the discussion.